 - Zucchini.
-While the zucchini section of my site consists of sweet and savory recipes, I can’t deny my bias towards zucchini bread.
-Zucchini helps make the bread moist, and it’s packed with Vitamin-A and antioxidants (read more about zucchini health benefits here).
+While the zucchini section of my site consists of sweet and savory recipes, I can’t deny my bias toward zucchini bread.
+Zucchini helps make the bread moist, and it’s packed with vitamins and antioxidants.

 - Honey.
 I wanted to make this a zucchini bread with no sugar (meaning the refined kind), so I used honey.
-It adds extra coziness, keeps the bread moist, and pairs nicely with the spices.
+It adds keeps the bread moist and pairs nicely with the spices.
 You can swap the honey for maple syrup if you prefer.

 - Allspice + Cinnamon.
 These warm spices give the bread a little something extra.